-Good for us, some plants grow in water and don't need any soil or potting.
-These plants are easy to care and planted into glass jars, vases, fish bowls, or terrariums.
+Good for us, some plants grow in water and don’t need any soil or potting.
+These plants are easy to care for and planted into glass jars, vases, fish bowls, or terrariums.

 There are several different types of water plants that you can grow indoor.
 For example, if you want to grow your own food, then you can plant herbs that grow in water alone.
 Want to decorate your home with natural plants?
 Consider blooming and wide leaves water plants.

 There are several benefits to water plants.
-It requires the least maintenance, creates almost no mess, and most of these plants are also disease and pest resistant.
+It requires the least maintenance, creates almost no mess, and most of these plants are also disease and pest-resistant.

 Begonia is a beautiful flowery plant that can be grown in water containers.
 It has lovely leaves and cute attractive flowers.
 Some varieties of Begonias such as Begonia Maculata Wightii bloom non-stop and can be grown in full sun or partial shade.